vanducng/datafold-docs/docs/integrations/data_warehouses/content/snowflake.md

 ### Create schema for Datafold

-Datafold requires a schema that is being used as a scratch surface for performance, and this allows us to keep the data processing inside of the DWH, and only fetch the results back to Datafold.
+Datafold utilizes a temporary schema to materialize data between the datasets.
+By materializing this data in Snowflake we reduce the volume of data that are being processed in Datafold itself.

 ```sql
 CREATE SCHEMA <database_name>.DATAFOLD_TMP;
 GRANT ALL ON SCHEMA <database_name>.DATAFOLD_TMP TO DATAFOLDROLE;
 ```

-This is the only schema that Datafold needs write access to.

 ### Give the Datafold role access